ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.xiaomi-gateway3/README.md

 _**Note:** To see debug messages in ioBroker log you have to set `debug` log level  for adapter under `Instances` page (toggle expert mode into enabled)_

-- [x] __Debug log__<br/>
-Enable debug logging.
-If disabled other logging options has no effect.

 - [x] __Lumi MQTT messages__<br/>
-Enable MQTT messages logging of Lumi (zigbee) devices.
+Enable MQTT messages debug logging of Lumi (zigbee) devices.

 - [x] __Ble MQTT messages__<br/>
-Enable MQTT messages logging of BLE devices.
+Enable MQTT messages debug logging of BLE devices.

 - [x] __All the rest__<br/>
-Enable all other adapter messages.
+Enable debug logging all other adapter messages.

+- [x] __Cut SPAM__<br/>
+Enable cutting duplicate messages.
+If identical error messages repeat several times they will be hidden and after 1 hour will shown total count.

 ## Tab page